kshychko/ausdigital-nry/docs/Gazette.md

 note: this can be cached: when processing a HOC Header, the value of DCP lookups MAY be assumed not to change between HOC_HEADER list items.

 For each HOC_HEADER list item:

  * If the NETWORK is not equal to the `proof.json` NOTARY, and if DCP lookup of RECORD ACCESS PROTOCOL for the NETWORK does not resolve to `ausdigital-nry/1`, then this specification does not describe how to validate that HOC_DETAIL record.
 Reffer to the appropriate protocol specification for interpretation of AC_CODE values in that context.
+Do not proceed with validating the listed HOC Header or any HOC Details it seems to reffer to (even if the syntax seems identicacompatabledwith tal-nry/1` protocol).

- * If the NETWORK is equal to the `proof.json` NOTARY, or if the DCL lookup of RECORD ACCESS PROTOCOL for the NETWORK resolves to `ausdigital-nry/1`, then apply the following validation rules:
+If the NETWORK is equal to the `proof.json` NOTARY, or if the DCL lookup of RECORD ACCESS PROTOCOL for the NETWORK resolves to `ausdigital-nry/1`, then apply the following validation rules:

 If AC_CODE is "0" or "1":